Legend

 • If the field is optional, the enum value that corresponds to the field’s initial (default) value may omit the CommandNameAttribute or OptionAttribute.

-• Every field must have documentation or be explicitly marked with UndocumentedAttribute (except for fields that use EnumOptionsAttribute or IgnoreAttribute).
+• Every field must have documentation or be explicitly marked with UndocumentedAttribute, except for fields that use EnumOptionsAttribute.
 For every field whose type is an enum type, the values in the enum type must also have documentation or UndocumentedAttribute, except for the enum value that corresponds to the field’s default value if the field is not mandatory.

-Documentation is provided in one of the following ways:
+Documentation can be provided in one of the following ways:

 • IsPositionalAttribute and IsMandatoryAttribute can be used together.
 However, a positional field can only be made mandatory if all the positional fields preceding it are also mandatory.